Danica25/calculator-in-flutter/README.md

 # calculator-in-flutter
-A simple calculator created using flutter
+A simple calculator created using flutter and dart